Charlie Hunnam Walks Back Those Awkward Marriage Comments

-Charlie Hunnam would like to set the record straight after he claimed he doesn’t care about marrying his girlfriend, jewelry designer Morgana McNelis.
+Charlie Hunnam would like to set the record straight after he claimed he doesn’t care about marrying his girlfriend, jewellery designer Morgana McNelis.

 “I know I gotta say, that really hurt my girlfriend’s feelings and I really regretted saying that,” Hunnam admitted at the Los Angeles International Airport in an exclusive video for TooFab.
 “I actually didn’t mean it at all, it was, frankly, just stupid shit I said in the heat of the moment.”